 Slack¶

-Connect Slack so conversation threads—not just static docs—can be part of what Mention learns from.
+Connect Slack so conversation threads and whole-channel history—not just static docs—can be part of what Mention learns from.
 This helps when decisions and explanations live in channel discussions.

 What gets synced¶